Petrea asperifolia

-This species is grouped with the genus Petrea in a small clade which is a sister group to the rest of the family.
-Plants of these two genera have fleshy fruits and showy sepals that are longer than the flower corollas at the center.
-It is possible that this species may be added to genus Petrea at some point, but more analysis is required to support such a move.
+The species was first described as Xolocotzia asperifolia by Faustino Miranda in 1965, who placed it in the monotypic genus Xolocotzia.
+Phylogenetic studies concluded that the species is grouped with the genus Petrea in a small clade which is a sister group to the rest of the family.
+Plants of both genera have fleshy fruits and showy sepals that are longer than the flower corollas at the center.
+In 2020 Barry Edward Hammel placed the species in genus Petrea as P. asperifolia.